raquentin/raquentin.github.io/content/posts/the-booklist.md

 date: 2024-03-24
 ---

-An incrementally updated list of books that I have read, am reading, or intend to read, with occasional elaboration.

 ## Backlog
 - **Designing Data-Intensive Applications** by Martin Kleppmann
 - **The Science of Functional Programming** by Sergei Winitzki